-A mobile office is more common in today’s world of remote workers and digital nomads—is there a secret to simplifying event planning while OOO or on the go?
+A mobile office is more common in today’s world of remote workers and digital nomads—and new technology used in the events industry simplifies the planners ability to work out of office too.
 With the right mobile planning tools, keeping events organized and on schedule is as effortless as opening an app on your phone.

 1. Work together seamlessly with web-based event planning tools

 Keep the whole team up to speed with online collaboration tools that boost performance and increase organization.

 - Trello boards are like digital bulletin boards that keep tasks organized.
 Assign task cards to specific team members, share files, and create step-by-step checklists.